torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

-When passing a name=<x> option for a new hierarchy, you need to specify subsystems manually; the legacy behaviour of mounting all subsystems when none are explicitly specified is not supported when you give a subsystem a name.
+When passing a name=<x> option for a new hierarchy, you need to specify subsystems manually; the legacy behaviour of mounting all subsystems when yesne are explicitly specified is yest supported when you give a subsystem a name.

 The name of the subsystem appears as part of the hierarchy description